Anxhelina Hadërgjonaj

-Anxhelina Hadërgjonaj (/sq/; born 1 December 1995), known mononymously as Anxhelina, is an Albanian-American singer.
+Anxhelina Hadërgjonaj (/sq/; born 1 December 1995), known mononymously as Anxhelina, is a Kosovan singer.

 Early life

 Anxhelina Hadërgjonaj was born on 2 December 1995 in Los Angeles, California to Albanian parents Mentor and Albërie Hadërgjonaj, originally from Kosovo.

 Career

 Hadërgjonaj commenced her early forays into the music industry in 2010 with the releases of "Kopje pa kuptim" and in the following year with "Kjo jetë s'mjaftoi".
 After nine years, in December 2020, she released her comeback single "Precious", which achieved modest success, reaching the top 10 in Albania.
 Her chart success followed into 2021 with the follow-up single, "No Drama", peaking at number 10 in Albania.

 Musical style

 Hadërgjonaj's music style has been regarded as pop and R&B. She has expressed her desire to collaborate with Billie Eilish, Dua Lipa, SZA and Drake.